mike42/gfx-php/docs/user/formats.rst

 :PBM: This is a 1-bit bitmap format.
 A PBM file is identified by the P4 header, and loaded into an instance of :class:`BlackAndWhiteRasterImage`.

 Each of these formats has both a binary and text encoding. ``gfx-php`` only supports the binary encodings at this stage.

+WBMP
+^^^

+The WBMP codec is used where the input has the ``wbmp`` file extension.
+A WBMP image will always be loaded into a :class:`BlackAndWhiteRasterImage` object.

 Output formats
 --------------